cashubtc/awesome-cashu/README.md

 - [Nutshell](https://github.com/cashubtc/nutshell) is the reference mint implementation in Python.
 - [cdk-mintd](https://github.com/cashubtc/cdk/tree/main/crates/cdk-mintd) is a mint implementation in Rust using CDK.
 - [nutmix](https://github.com/lescuer97/nutmix) is another mint written in Golang.
-- [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu mint written in Zig.
-- [Cashubrew](https://github.com/AbdelStark/gakimint) is a Cashu mint written in Elixir.

 ## Wallets

 - [Nutshell](https://github.com/cashubtc/nutshell) is a CLI wallet available through PyPi.
 It comes with builtin Tor, supports multiple mints, and can send and receive tokens on nostr, and supports pay-to-script-hash (P2SH) tokens.
 - [Nutstash](https://github.com/gandlafbtc/nutstash-wallet) is a Cashu web wallet with many features such as multimint support and support for sending and receiving tokens via nostr.
 Nutstash is written in TypeScript and uses the [cashu-ts](https://github.com/cashubtc/cashu-ts) library.
 - [Minibits](https://github.com/minibits-cash/minibits_wallet) is a mobile Cashu wallet with a focus on performance and usability.
-- [Cashcrab](https://github.com/thesimplekid/cashcrab) is a Cashu wallet with a flutter UI and with as much logic as possible in rust using [cashu-crab](https://github.com/thesimplekid/cashu-crab) with nostr integration for contacts and messaging.
 - [Cashu.me](https://github.com/cashubtc/cashu.me) is another web wallet built on Quasar and Vue.js.
 It is written in JavaScript and TypeScript.
 - [Macadamia](https://github.com/zeugmaster/macadamia) is a Cashu wallet for iOS written in Swift.
 - [BoardwalkCash](https://github.com/MakePrisms/boardwalkcash) is a dollar-based CashuBTC wallet built on top of Bitcoin and connected to Nostr.